-More tea trickles down my throat: I am awake.
-I continue to rant about the inadequacies of my job.
-Last night frayed my tether.
+More tea trickles down my throat as I type this final paragraph: I am awake!
+I continue to rant about the inadequacies of my present job.
+Last night frayed my tether, almost to the final thread.
 Let’s see how long this fraying lasts.
-This evening, I will still go in and ready myself for the blow of whatever comes at me.
-I mıght survive this.
+This evening, I will go in and ready myself for the blow of whatever comes at me.
+I mıght survive.
 It’s like crossing a busy street in Kadıköy at 6pm.
 You guess how fast the cars, this taxi, that dolmuş are going –and then you leap in front, hoping they slow or stop for you, which might not happen, even if you have a blinking green man.

 There are no rules; Darwin would love this.